-The Chamber opposes the imposition of unfunded mandates or policy positions, particularly those that would require Virginia's or Loudoun County's businesses and other taxpayers to fund the long-term costs of these mandates.
-To this end, the Chamber supports transparency and the disclosure in the Virginia, Loudoun County Government and Loudoun County Public Schools' budgets of the cost to businesses and taxpayers of all unfunded mandates imposed by the state and federal governments so that tax-paying businesses and citizens may understand the full costs and benefits of those mandates.
+The Chamber opposes the imposition of unfunded mandates or policy positions, particularly those requiring Virginia's or Loudoun County's businesses and other taxpayers to fund the long-term costs of these mandates.
+To this end, the Chamber supports transparency and the disclosure in the Virginia, Loudoun County Government, and Loudoun County Public Schools' budgets of the cost to businesses and taxpayers of all unfunded mandates imposed by the state and federal governments so that taxpaying companies and citizens may understand the full costs and benefits of those mandates.